 Marco Sanudo fortified Naxos and divided it into 56 provinces.
 He introduced a feudal system according to which each province was distributed and assigned to those who had helped him in his crusade as well as those who came in from Venice to fulfill administrative duties.
 This system was easy to introduce as the local Greeks were already used to the Byzantine pronoia system.

 He gave away most of his captured islands to those who had assisted him in his endeavor as fiefs.
-His cousin Marino Dandolo received Andros, Andrew and Jeremiah Ghisi received Tinos, Mykonos and the Sporades, John Querini acquired Astympalaea, Jacob Bertozzi received Thera and Leonardo Foscolo received Anaphi.
+His cousin Marino Dandolo received Andros, Andrew and Jeremiah Ghisi received Tinos, Mykonos and the Sporades, John Querini acquired Astypalea, Jacob Bertozzi received Thera, and Leonardo Foscolo received Anafi.
 Other islands, including Naxos, Paros, Milos, Sifnos, Kythnos, and Syros, remained under Marco's power.

-Marco Sanudo died in 1227 and his reign was followed by that of twenty-one dukes from the Sanudo and Crispo dynasties.
-After his death, his descendants invited locals to come and build houses near the Kastro establishing a new neighborhood that was called the Bourgos.
-As the Duchy expanded and the need for space grew, more and more houses were built with the Kastro as the center of this urban development.
-Marco Sanudo was a wise ruler and truly cared about the well being of his subjects even though he was from a foreign land.
-He had thus rightfully earned love and respect from both his Venetian and Greek subjects.
+Marco Sanudo died in 1227, and his reign was followed by that of twenty-one dukes from the Sanudo and Crispo dynasties.
+After his death, his descendants invited locals to come and build houses near the Castle, establishing a new neighborhood that was called the Bourgos.
+As the Duchy expanded and the need for space grew, more and more houses were built, with the Castle being the center of this urban development.
+Marco Sanudo was a wise ruler and truly cared about the well-being of his subjects even though he was from a foreign land.
+He had rightfully earned love and respect from both Venetian and Greek people.